hhulian/FieldQuote/PROJECT_DOCUMENTATION.md

 - This repository serves as the central location for all project files and documentation
 - For continuity between sessions, always reference this repository

+## Current Deployment Status
+- Website Domain: fieldquote.ai
+- Hosting Provider: Namecheap
+- Website files have been uploaded via FTP
+- Website file structure has been verified in the hosting environment
+- SSL certificate has been set up
+- Final deployment verification is still pending

 ## Technology Stack
 The project uses a modern technology stack that supports cross-platform development: